-Lowe’s earned a D+ grade, scoring 36 out of 135 possible points, reflecting a demonstrable improvement from its D- grade in 2017, and resulting in a rank of 19th among 40 retailers.
-Over the past year, the company made its first-ever commitment to developing a comprehensive chemicals policy and demonstrated impressive leadership by becoming the first major U.S.-based retailer to announce a global ban on the sale of paint strippers containing methylene chloride and NMP in all of its stores.
+In 2018, the company demonstrated impressive leadership by becoming the first major U.S.-based retailer to announce a global ban on the sale of paint strippers containing methylene chloride and NMP in all of its stores.
 This helped spur a major ripple effect among other large home improvement, paint, and big box retailers who joined the market shift away from toxic paint strippers.
-In 2015, Lowe’s also adopted a policy to eliminate phthalates in its flooring by the end of 2015, making it the second largest home improvement retailer in the country to adopt such a policy.
+In 2015, Lowe’s also adopted a policy to eliminate phthalates in its flooring by the end of 2015, making it the second-largest home improvement retailer in the country to adopt such a policy.

-Opportunities for improvement: Lowe’s should leverage its successes by phasing out methylene chloride, NMP, and ortho-phthalates in other products it sells, develop a written safer chemicals policy, and set public quantifiable goals with clear timelines for reducing and eliminating additional chemicals of high concern such as halogenated flame retardants and PFAS chemicals in other key product categories.
-Lowe’s should become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.
+Opportunities for improvement: Lowe’s should continue to implement its chemicals policy by expanding its beyond restricted substance list (BRSL) across key product categories; setting public quantifiable goals with clear timelines for reducing and eliminating additional chemicals of high concern (CHCs); phasing out the use of any PFAS, ortho-phthalates, halogenated flame retardants, methylene chloride, and NMP that may be in other key product categories; and becoming a signatory to the Chemical Footprint Project and piloting it with key private label suppliers.
+The company should follow through on its ban of toxic paint strippers by also restricting regrettable substitutes, particularly those containing GreenScreen Benchmark 1 chemicals.
 Lowe’s should also pilot the Health Product Declaration with suppliers.

 Summary of Lowe’s Grade